Phoenix Hotel, Turku

-The Phoenix Hotel was a hotel located in Turku, Finland, on the edge of the Market Square along the street Kirkkokatu (now Yliopistonkatu), which operated from 1878 to 1922.
+The Phoenix Hotel was a hotel located in Turku, Finland, on the edge of the Market Square along the street Venäjän Kirkkokatu (now Yliopistonkatu), which operated from 1878 to 1922.
 The building was known as the Phoenix House even when it was the main building of the private University of Turku, founded in 1920.
 The Phoenix House was demolished in 1959.

 Hotel

 The colossal Phoenix Hotel building, designed by architects Axel and Hjalmar Kumlien, was completed in 1878, the same year the hotel began operations.
 The cost of construction was about 50 percent over the initial estimate.
 The upper class of Turku, who founded the hotel, believed that the railway just built in Turku would increase transit traffic between Russia and Western Europe and that the hotel restaurant, ballroom and one hundred guest rooms would be used.
 However, this did not happen and the hotel was in financial difficulties for the first four years.
 The change of ownership made the hotel barely profitable.
 Perhaps the most notable guest staying at the hotel was former U.S. President Ulysses S. Grant, who visited the hotel soon after its completion.
 The famous scammer Ruben Oskar Auervaara served as the hotel's bellhop in his youth.
 Phoenix Hotel ceased operations in 1922.